 Substitute House Bill No. 6895 establishes a health benefit review program within the Insurance Department to evaluate mandated health benefits enacted by the General Assembly starting January 1, 2026.
-The bill updates key definitions, including "mandated health benefit," which now includes any statutory requirement for health insurance coverage of specific treatments or services.
-It introduces a sunset provision for new health benefits, which will automatically terminate four years after their effective date unless approved by the General Assembly following a review report assessing their quality and cost impacts.
-The Insurance Commissioner is tasked with engaging independent experts for these reviews and submitting a mandated health benefit review report three years post-implementation.
-The bill also modifies the requirements for legislative fiscal notes, mandating that any bill affecting health insurance premiums include an enrollee impact statement prepared by the Office of Fiscal Analysis.
+The bill updates key definitions, including "Exchange," "Health carrier," and "Qualified health plan," and modifies the definition of "mandated health benefit" to include any statutory requirement for health insurance coverage of specific treatments or services.
+A significant provision of the bill is the automatic termination of mandated health benefits four years after their effective date unless reapproved by the General Assembly.
+The Insurance Commissioner is tasked with submitting a review report within three years of enactment, assessing the quality and cost impacts of each mandated benefit, and the program will be funded by the Insurance Fund.

 Statutes affected: Raised Bill: